Ohio Traffic Ticket Fines, Violations, and Penalties

 • Whether a court appearance is mandatory

-If you are found guilty of the violation, the BMV will add points to your OH driving record or in some cases suspend your license completely.
+If you are found guilty of the violation, the BMV will add points to your OH driving record or, in some cases, suspend your license completely.

-How to Pay an Ohio Traffic Ticket
+Paying an Ohio Traffic Ticket

 To pay a traffic ticket in Ohio, look at the ticket to see the payment options.
-If you are not sure on how to proceed, call the number printed on the ticket for further instructions.
+If you are not sure how to proceed, call the number printed on the ticket for further instructions.
 Some tickets can be paid online, by mail, or in person.
-If you did not pay the fine by the due date, you could also pay both online, by mail, or in court.

-How You Should Fight Your Ohio Traffic Ticket
+How Should You Fight Your Ohio Traffic Ticket?

 First and foremost, you must plead not guilty to the violation in traffic court.
 Make sure you gather enough evidence to contest the ticket.
 If not, the outcome could be worse than the initial fine.
 Also, you may have the option to reduce charges or dismiss the ticket by enrolling in traffic school and completing the necessary courses.
 Be sure to read your ticket carefully for proper instructions on how to schedule a court hearing.